santisq/PowerShellKusto/docs/en-US/Connect-Kusto.md

 ## DESCRIPTION

-The `Connect-Kusto` cmdlet is the main entry point for the cmdlets in this module and it's used to establish a connection with your Azure Data Explorer.
-The authentication methods offered by this cmdlet are:
+The `Connect-Kusto` cmdlet is the main entry point for the cmdlets in this module and it's used to establish a connection with your Azure Data Explorer Cluster.

+The available authentication methods are:

 - User prompt
 - System or User Managed Identity